fullcircle23/fullcircle23.github.io/2020/ui-ux/visual-hierarchy.md

 # Visual Hierarchy

-Organizing content to follow natural eye movement patterns
+## Organizing content to follow natural eye movement patterns

 In a hierarchy
-- we organize items from the most to the least important
+- We organize items from the most to the least important
-- we show relationships (where relationships exist) between content blocks
+- We show relationships (where relationships exist) between content blocks

 So hierarchies give us order that helps make sense of a design easily.
 We want to prioritize headers and menus according to how we know what our users want and what we want them to do.
 We process information visually, perceiving elements in the order in which the designer has emphasized them according to these visual characteristics: